dirigible-io/dirigible-io.github.io/_posts/blogs/2020-02-15-how_to_deploy_eclipse_dirigible_in_the_sap_cloud_platform_neo_environment.md

 ---
-title: Sending E-Mails with the Eclipse Dirigible Mail API
+title: How to deploy Eclipse Dirigible in the SAP Cloud Platform Neo environment
 author: yordan.pavlov
 ---